 If your iPhone is a 7 or 7 Plus, press and hold the power and volume minus buttons down instead.

 IPhone models that are 8 and above will need to complete a few simple steps to get it to hard reset.
 First, rapidly press and let go of the volume up button.
 Then, do the same for the volume minus button.
 Finally, press and hold the power button down until you see the Apple logo.

 2. Try a different cable

 Sometimes it is not your phone needing smartphone repair at all.
 Over time your charging cable can become worn where it plugs into your phone.
 Constant bending of the cord may also lead to broken wires internally.
 Give your cable a visual inspection for any visible damage.
 Try swapping out the charging cord for another Apple lightning cable to see if the problem is solved.
 If you do not have an extra cord, you can try charging another device using the cord to see if it works.

 You should test out the wall USB adapter as well.
 Try to charge your phone using a computer USB port.
 If it works, then you know it is the wall adapter that needs to be replaced and not the cord.
 You can also try a different wall charger since these can also experience issues especially when they are exposed to a power surge.

-A dirty charge port will be unable to create good contact with the end of your charging cord.
-All it takes is a small bit of dust blocking one connection to stop a cord from working.
-To clean your charge ports, follow these steps:
+An obstructed charge port will be unable to create a good contact with the end of your charging cord.
+All it takes is a small amount of lint blocking the connection to stop a cord from working.

-If none of these methods work, head down to our cellphone repair shop in Bend Oregon and The iPhone Doctor will help you with your smartphone repair.
-We also provide iWatch repair, iPhone battery replacement, and other repair services that are professionally done in a reasonable amount of time.
+Head down to our iPhone repair shop in Bend Oregon and Bend iPhone Repair will help you with your smartphone repair.
+We also provide iPhone battery replacement, and other repair services that are professionally done in a reasonable amount of time.